scottgall/cypress-react/README.md

-This README introduces [Cypress](https://www.cypress.io/) and demonstrates testing a React app with the tool.
+This README introduces [Cypress](https://www.cypress.io/) and walks through setting it up and testing a React app.

 # **What** is Cypress?
 A JavaScript testing framework for writing all types of tests: